 The Company is focusing on its Canadian operations at the Indiva Facility.
-It has put on hold any opportunities to expand its footprint internationally, including the AEssense Acquisition.
+It is carefully evaluating international opportunities as they relate to long-term growth.
+In the short-term, the Company has put on hold any opportunities to expand its footprint internationally, including the AEssense Acquisition.
 Notwithstanding the foregoing, the Company will only operate in foreign jurisdictions with the prior approval of the TSXV.